 There are two forms: AFLD (alcoholic fatty liver disease) and NAFLD (non-alcoholic fatty liver disease).
-If your doc says you have fatty liver disease, he will ask how many alcohol beverages you drink: if 2 or less, it is NAFLD; if more than 2, it is AFLD, but NAFLD’s relationship with insulin resistance may also play a role.
+If your doc says you have fatty liver disease, he will ask how many alcohol beverages you drink daily: if 2 or less, it is NAFLD; if more than 2, it is AFLD, but NAFLD’s relationship with insulin resistance may also play a role.

 My discoveries and experience with NAFLD

 When I was first diagnosed with insulin resistance, I was also diagnosed with NAFLD, but the myo-inositol link between these two diseases was not yet known.
 In 2015, I started a ketogenic eating plan which greatly improved my health (by no longer craving sugar/starch), but I didn’t lose any weight, despite my body’s use of fat for fuel (ketosis).

 In 2018, I started taking a low-dose (¼ tsp/day) of Pure Encapsulations brand of myo-inositol powder* for my insulin resistance (as recommended by my naturopath).
 I was 70 pounds overweight before I started the inositol.
-After I started the inositol, I lost 30 pounds in 2½ months (about 0.4 lb/day, average).
+After I started the inositol, I lost 35 pounds in 2½ months (about 0.45 lb/day, average).
 But even tho I continued to take the inositol and followed my keto eating plan, I did not lose any more weight.
-Now, in 2020, it occurred to me that my NAFLD might be playing a role in my inability to lose more weight.
+Then, in 2020, it occurred to me that my NAFLD might be playing a role in my inability to lose more weight.

 ‘* Recommended (cited) dose of myo-inositol: